Pao Sarasin: Early life and education

 Pao Sarasin was the son of former Prime Minister of Thailand Pote Sarasin and his wife, Thanpuying Siri Sarasin.
 He was one of three brothers, including Pong Sarasin and Arsa Sarasin.
 Pao Sarasin graduated from Vajiravudh College, a boarding school in Bangkok.
 He then moved to the United States, where he received a bachelor's degree in chemistry from Johns Hopkins University and a second bachelor's degree from the University of California in criminology.

 Careers

-Sarasin enlisted the Royal Police Thai in 1954, rising to the rank of police general during his career.
+Sarasin enlisted the Royal Thai Police in 1954, rising to the rank of police general during his career.
 He served as the Chief of the force's Office of the Narcotics Control Board from 1978 until 1983.
 In 1987, he became the Chief of the Royal Thai Police.

 In 1992, Sarasin briefly held the posts of Deputy Prime Minister and Interior Minister under the Royal Thai Army military junta and the post-coup government of former Prime Minister Anand Panyarachun.

 During his later life, Sarasin served as the council presidents of both Mae Fah Luang University in Chiang Rai province and Khon Kaen University in Khon Kaen province.